Cofounder, Professor, and Recursive Awesome in Saint Paul, Minnesota

-I'm a Co-Founder of Lab 651, where we enable companies to use sensors, mobile apps and data science to change the way that they do business.
+I'm a Co-Founder of Lab651, where we enable companies to use sensors, mobile apps, and data visualization to change the way that they do business, and a founder of Recursive Awesome where we apply ML & AI technology to business problems in the areas of the Internet of Things.

-I'm the owner of IoT Weekly, a publication covering current trends on the Internet of Things, a co-founder of IoT Fuse, a 501(c)(3) non-profit to advance the Internet of Things and an adjunct professor teaching a graduate level course on the Internet of Things at the University of Saint Thomas.
+I'm the owner of IoT Weekly, a publication covering current trends on the Internet of Things, a co-founder of Applied AI and EmTech North, a 501(c)(3) non-profit to advance Artificial Intelligence and Emerging Technology in the Upper Midwest, and an adjunct professor teaching a graduate-level course on the Internet of Things at the University of Saint Thomas.

 I co-founded IoT Fuse, a non-profit to help advance the Internet of Things, the Arduino.MN user group focused on building products using open hardware and co-launched the first Internet of Things Hack Day, @IoTHackday in 2014.